Chris Jackson (oncologist): Career

 Jackson was chair of the South Island Bowel Cancer and the Colorectal Cancer Tumour Standards working groups, and is a member of the National Bowel Cancer Work group.
 He is on the executive committee of the New Zealand Society of Oncology.
 In 2024, he was also appointed as inaugural co-lead for cancer on Health New Zealand's National Clinical Network, which works to improve access to cancer services across the country.

 Internationally, Jackson was elected to the board of the Union for International Cancer Control (UICC) in 2024, to serve a two-year term.
 He served on the Asia Pacific Regional Council of the American Society of Clinical Oncology.
 He is on the programme board for the International Cancer Benchmarking Project, which compares cancer survival statistics internationally.
 He is also a founding member of Common Sense Oncology, a global movement initiated in Canada in 2023 which aims to "ensure patients have access to cancer treatments that provide meaningful improvements in outcomes that matter irrespective of where they live or their health system".

 Jackson is on the editorial board of the Journal of Global Oncology.
+He was recognized as one of the 100 most influential people in oncology for 2025.

 Personal life

-Jackson is married to Rachel Brooking, who was elected a Labour list MP in 2020 general election and MP for Dunedin in 2023.
+Jackson is married to Rachel Brooking, who was elected a list MP for Labour in 2020 general election and MP for Dunedin in 2023.
 They have three children.